Collection of Medicare Copayments

 Some member identification (ID) cards list only the PCP office visit copayment.
 For example, a member may incur a $15 copayment for a PCP office visit and a $25 copayment for a specialist office visit (or consultation) depending on the plan.

-Members are not subject to copayments if they have full dual-eligibility with Medicare Advantage and Medi-Cal, Medi-Cal managed care, or Cal MediConnect.
+Members are not subject to copayments if they have full dual-eligibility with Medicare Advantage and Medi-Cal, Medi-Cal managed care.

-To ensure accurate collection of copayments, providers should refer to the member's Evidence of Coverage (EOC) or the plan's Schedule of Benefits for specific services and applicable copayment amounts.
+To ensure accurate collection of copayments, providers should refer to the member's Evidence of Coverage (EOC) or the plan's Schedule of Benefits and Summary of Benefits for specific services and applicable copayment amounts.
 The Schedule of Benefits is available on the provider website.